 For girls 12 years of age or older, your child will be asked to provide a routine urine sample for pregnancy testing.
 If you child is younger than 12 and has started their period, they will also be asked to provide a urine sample for pregnancy testing.
 For more information on this please review our Routine Pregnancy Testing Before Treatment patient care handout.
 We recommend that your talk to your child about this before the day of surgery.

 Once Your child is ready for surgery, he or she can play with toys, read, or watch a movie until the OR is ready for your child.
 We will do our best to keep you informed of any delays to the schedule.

 We will give you a pager so we can contact you if we need you.

-When the OR is ready for your child the porter will take you and your child to the operating room holding area where you will meet your child’s OR team.
+When the OR is ready for your child the porter will take you and your child to the operating room holding area just outside of the operating room where you will meet your child’s OR team or the OR team may also meet you and your child on the unit and take them directly to the operating room.
 Take this opportunity to ask any questions that you may have.